ahgraber/homelab-gitops-k3s/cluster/apps/system/kopia/README.md

 ## Kopia on K8s

 Since `kopia` is deployed as a container, it can only back up volumes that are mounted to the container.
-The webui, therefore, is generally not used to set up snapshots, but rather simply for snapshot introspection and review.
+The webui, therefore, is not used to set up snapshots, but simply for snapshot introspection and review.
+Therefore, the should not be expected to start unless the repository has been established by a snapshot job.

 See the [poor-man's backup](#poor-mans-backup) solution for automated snapshotting of PVCs.